 These functions get called when a scene starts (once for each object in the scene).

 Awake: This function is always called before any Start functions and also just after a prefab is instantiated.
-(If a GameObject is inactive during start up Awake is not called until it is made active, or a function in any script attached to it is called.)
+(If a GameObject is inactive during start up Awake is not called until it is made active.)

 OnEnable: (only called if the Object is active): This function is called just after the object is enabled.
 This happens when a MonoBehaviour instance is created, such as when a level is loaded or a GameObject with the script component is instantiated.